EU-RUHR Dialogues

 Many Topics

-The EU-RUHR Dialogue 2013 aimed at introducing the Ruhr Metropolis in Brussels.
-In 2014, the second EU-RUHR Dialogue focused on "European perspectives for sustainable economic-, labour market- and social development in the Ruhr Metropolis".
+The EU-RUHR Dialogue 2013 introduced the Ruhrgebiet in Brussels.
+In 2014, the dialogue focused on the social dimension of the Ruhrgebiet.
 As part of the EU-RUHR Dialogue in 2016, the "Green Infrastructure Ruhr" was presented.
-During the fourth Dialogue, in October 2017, the "Future of Cohesion Policy" was discussed with the EU-Institutions.
-The EU-RUHR Dialogue 2020 (virtual format) was aimed at conveying the region's requirements for EU Cohesion Policy 2021-2027 to the EU-Commission.
+During the fourth dialogue in October 2017, the "Future of Cohesion Policy" was discussed and continued during the (virtual) EU-RUHR Dialogue in 2020.
+The 6th EU-Ruhr Dialogue in 2022 was dedicated to the Ruhrgebiet’s contribution to the green and industrial transformation o Europe.

 EU-RUHR Dialogue 2016, photo: RVR / Dirk Friedrich